steemit/smt-whitepaper/smt-manual/manual.md

 # Ecosystem Support

-## How to Integrate SMTs into Websites and Apps
+## Integrating SMTs into Websites and Apps

 ### APIs and Documentation